hareeshav/iot-service/README.md

 querying sensor readings (e.g., average, median, max, min values) of specific sensors or groups of sensors within a defined timeframe.

+## Implementation Details

+A sample data generator class is used to mock the data from 3 IoT devices every second.
+This data is captured to KafkaTopic.
+The kafka listener is configured to read the messages from the topic to influxDB.
+API is then created to query this influxDB based on statistics and time window.

 ## Technology Stack

 - **Java**: The backend application is implemented using Java 21.